-No, dogs are not generally permitted inside Whole Foods Market stores.
+No, dogs are not generally allowed inside Whole Foods Market stores.
 Only trained service dogs that perform disability-related tasks are allowed under the Americans with Disabilities Act (ADA).
 Pet dogs and emotional support animals are not permitted inside shopping areas.

 While it’s common to see dogs waiting outside Whole Foods locations, the company enforces strict in-store animal policies to comply with health codes and protect customer safety.
 Knowing this distinction helps shoppers avoid confusion before bringing a dog to the store.